 Set Up the Square Reader

-Before setting up your Square Reader for contactless and chip and PIN, make sure you have a compatible device with the latest version of the Square app.
+Before setting up your Square Reader, make sure you have a compatible device with the latest version of the Square app.

-For a full overview on setting up your reader, watch this video:
+For a full overview on setting up your Square Reader, watch this video:

 1. Check the Battery of Your Square Reader

 For an accurate battery reading, unplug your reader from any power source.

 Firmly press the button on the reader.
 Green lights indicate that you’re charged and ready to go.
 If you see a single red light, charge up immediately.
 Once your reader is on, you don’t need to worry about turning it off.
 It’ll automatically go into a low-power state after 2 hours of inactivity.
 To wake it up from the low-power state, firmly press and release the power button on the reader.

 2. Charge Your Square Reader